DediappDev/dedi/README.md

   - [ ] Android NDK: 26.1.10909125
   - [ ] Google APIs: enabled

 *Note: Gradle will try to install the JDK 8.
-If for any reasons the operation failed, try to install your own and use [this method](https://github.com/pm-McFly/twake-on-matrix/issues/1#issuecomment-2581428804) to tell Gradle where to find it.*
+If for any reasons the operation failed, try to install your own JDK manually.*

 #### Linux